IBM/hyperprotect/README.md

 	keyctl show @s

+## Notes on Reducing cryptsetup Memory

+	When executing multiple cryptsetup instances in parallel, as occurs setting up multiple encrypted volumes via systemd, beware that the LUKS2 default KDF, Argon2i, will consume large amounts of memory.
+This is by design because it utilizes a memory-hard problem.
+However, such a configuration can consume all system memory trigger the OOM killer during bootup.

+	There are a couple of different options to handle this situation.

+	1. When formatting encrypted volumes with cryptsetup luksFormat, use PKKDF2, which implements a time-hard rather than memory-hard problem.
+Updating the example above:

+		cryptsetup luksFormat --type luks2 --pbkdf pbkdf2 /dev/loop0

+	2. By default, Argon2i uses half the available system memory.
+It is possible to reduce Argon2i memory utilization using the --pbkdf-memory option.
+Updating the same example to limit Argon2i to 256K:

+		cryptsetup luksFormat --type luks2 --pbkdf-memory 256 /dev/loop0

+	It is worth noting that /usr/sbin/cryptsetup luksOpen offers a --serialize-memory-hard-pbkdf option to serialize cryptsetup memory-hard KDF instances.
+However, /usr/lib/systemd/systemd-cryptsetup, utilized by systemd to setup encrypted volumes during boot, does not.

+	Information taken from https://bugzilla.redhat.com/show_bug.cgi?id=1969569 and https://gitlab.com/cryptsetup/cryptsetup/-/issues/372.

 ## Sealing the API key to TPM 1.2 PCRs

 1. Enable the vTPM 1.2 from the HMC or disable and re-enable it in order to clear it